 Whether you run, walk, or ride in a stroller, we all win the Tuscaloosa Mayor’s Cup!
 Now in its 11th year, the 5k has raised more than $211,000 for the Tuscaloosa Pre-K Initiative.

-We have added a 10k option for those wanting a little extra challenge to celebrate the 10th anniversary last year and we’re keeping it for 2017.
+We have added a 10k option for those wanting a little extra challenge.

-Online registration closes at 5 p.m.
+Online registration will close at 5 p.m.
 Wednesday, April 26.

-The Tuscaloosa Amp box office registration closes at 5 pm Thursday, April 27.
+The Tuscaloosa Ampetheather box office registration will close Thursday, April 27 at 5 p.m.

 Within weeks, Maddox and the City Council established the Pre-K Task Force representing stakeholders from across the community to investigate the feasibility of turn this belief into reality.
 The Task Force evolved into the Tuscaloosa Pre-K Initiative and now serves more than 250 at-risk preschool students.